A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

-As in the Introduction, let $M$ denote either $\R^2$ or $\H^2$.
-A \emph{drawing} of a graph $G$ on $M$ is an equivalence class of locally finite, amicable embeddings $\iota$ of $G$ to $M$, where two such embeddings are equivalent if they are the same up to an isometry of $M$.
-A \emph{rooted drawing} is a drawing together with a distinguished vertex.
-(Equivalently, a rooted drawing can be thought of as a drawing of the rooted graph $(G,o)$ on $M$ with the root at the origin $0 \in M$, up to isometries of $M$ fixing $0$, that is $\Stab_{\Isom(M)}(0)$.)
+A \emph{drawing} of a graph on $M$ is \emph{an equivalence class} of locally finite, amicably embedded graphs, where two such embeddings are equivalent if they are the same up to an element of $\Gamma$.
+The set of such drawings is denoted $\mathbb{D}(M)$.
+The equivalence class of an embedded graph ${\tt G} \in \mathbb{G}(M)$ is denoted by $[{\tt G}]$.

-We denote by $\RD (M)$ the space of rooted drawings of locally finite graphs on $M$.
-Elements of $\RD (M)$ are denoted by Gothic letters: $(\mathfrak{G}, \mathfrak{o})$.
-We will regard $\RD (M)$ as a standard Borel space as follows.
-The set of embeddings $\iota$ of rooted graphs $(G,o)$ with $\iota(o)=0$ carries a standard Borel structure by requiring all edge- and vertex-counting functions over Borel subsets of $M$ to be measurable. $\RD(M)$ is a factor of this standard Borel space by the compact subgroup $\Stab_{\Isom(M)}(0)$, therefore it is standard Borel.